Flawless Physio Logo

 2: Ankle Stretches

-The calf muscle comprises two muscles; the Gastrocnemius and the Soleus muscle.
+The calf muscle comprises two muscles: the Gastrocnemius and the Soleus muscle.
 Their primary functions are to plantarflex the foot and act as stabilisers of the foot and ankle.
-If their muscles become too tight, they can place extra stress on the arch of the foot and reduce the height of the arch of the foot.
+If their muscles become too tight, they can place extra stress on the foot’s arch and reduce its height.
 We have provided two stretches to help elongate each of these calf muscles.

 Soleus Muscle Stretch